-ScienceOnline is first and foremost a community made up of thousands of scientists, journalists, librarians, educators, students and others.
+ScienceOnline is first and foremost a community made up of thousands of scientists, journalists, librarians, educators, artists, developers, students and others who conduct or communicate science on the web.
 Each one has a voice, and all voices are welcome to participate in our online and face-to-face conversations, conferences and other events.

-We’re also a nonprofit corporation, and this is our leadership team:
+We’re also a nonprofit corporation, and this is our current board member team:

 Additional board members are being recruited.

 Co-founder and advisor